Kotori316/automatic-potato/README.md

 [Forge Update Checker]: https://docs.minecraftforge.net/en/1.20.x/misc/updatechecker/

-This mod supports homepage and promos.<mcversion>-latest fields.
+This mod supports homepage, promos.<mcversion>-latest and promos.<mcversion>-recommended(if latest is not present) fields.
 Other entries including the changelog are not loaded currently.
 The mod version and latest version will be compared, then the result will be logged in console.